nandorojo/zeego/README.md

 ![Optimized](https://user-images.githubusercontent.com/13172299/172878161-7a184ae0-3a04-4b5f-9efe-2240444ed184.png)

 1. Use the best API possible
-2. Create the best experience for each platform, without concern for sharing styles
+2. Create the best native feel for each platform, without concern for sharing styles
 3. Everything ships unstyled

 The API follows that of Radix UI closely.